Philip Gogulla: Playing career

 Gogulla spent the entirety of the season with the Pirates and contributed 15 goals and 35 points in 76 games.
 Gogulla was recalled by the Sabres to their taxi squad for the playoffs following the conclusion of the Pirates post-season.
 Despite being unable to make his NHL debut, Gogulla was still named to the German extended squad to take part in the Vancouver Winter Olympics.

-On 8 June 2010, as a restricted free agent from the Sabres, Gogulla opted to return to Kölner and the DEL and signed a three-year deal to start in the 2010–11 season.
+On 8 June 2010, as a restricted free agent from the Sabres, Gogulla opted to return to Kölner Haie and the DEL and signed a three-year deal to start in the 2010–11 season.

-On May 18, 2018, after securing a release from his contract with the Sharks following his 13th season with the club, Gogulla signed with just his second DEL club, in agreeing to a one-year contract with hometown team, Düsseldorfer EG. In the 2018–19 season, Gogulla scored at a point-per-game pace to lead Düsseldorfer with 52 points in 52 games.
-After a first round seven game defeat to Augsburger Panther, Gogulla opted to leave the club at the conclusion of his contract despite an offer to remain by Düsseldorfer on April 6, 2019.
+On May 18, 2018, after securing a release from his contract with the Sharks following his 13th season with the club, Gogulla signed with just his second DEL club, agreeing to a one-year contract with hometown team Düsseldorfer EG. In the 2018–19 season, Gogulla scored at a point-per-game pace to lead Düsseldorfer with 52 points in 52 games.
+After a first round seven game defeat to Augsburger Panther, Gogulla opted to leave the club at the conclusion of his contract despite an offer to remain with Düsseldorfer EG on April 6, 2019.

-On April 29, 2019, Gogulla agreed to a one-year contract with perennial contending club, EHC München.
+On April 29, 2019, Gogulla agreed to a one-year contract with perennial contending club EHC München.